-El Paso Shooting: What to Know About the Victims
+25-Year-Old Mother 'Gave Her Life': What to Know About the El Paso Shooting Victims

 Here’s what we know about the victims so far:

-At least three of the victims were Mexican nationals, Mexico President Andrés Manuel López Obrador confirmed on Saturday evening.
+Several victims were Mexican nationals, Mexico President Andrés Manuel López Obrador confirmed on Saturday evening.

 “I lament the events that have occurred in El Paso, Texas, neighbor and brother to Ciudad Júarez and our country.
 I send my condolences to the families of the victims, American citizens as well as Mexicans,” he wrote on Twitter.